 Serious Injury Lawyer Medford, OR

 Prior to contacting a Medford, OR serious injury lawyer about filing a claim, many victims do not realize the extent of their damages that may be eligible for compensation.
 This is unfortunate because the liable insurance company will not volunteer to pay them what might be an additional thousands of dollars.
 In some cases, victims could lose out on hundreds of thousands of dollars if their injury is particularly significant.
 Our serious injury lawyer in Medford, OR from Andersen Morse & Linthorst works hard to right this wrong by protecting the rights of victims and securing the maximum possible amount of compensation on their behalf.
 In this way, the injured individual can avoid being victimized twice.
-Call us today and schedule a no-cost consultation with our serious injury lawyer to learn if we may be able to help you as well.
+Call us today and schedule a no-cost consultation with our serious injury lawyer Medford, Oregon has to offer to learn if we may be able to help you as well.
 In the interim, what follows are some suggestions about how to make the most of your serious injury claim.

 Include All Applicable Damages in Your Claim